 5 Reasons Why Flea Market Vendors Fail

-There are so many outside factors that could contribute to a small business failure.
-However, there are a few common mistakes that I see flea market vendors making that can contribute to an unsuccessful flea market business.
+Numerous outside factors contribute to a small business failure.
+However, there are a few common mistakes I see flea market vendors make that contribute to an unsuccessful business.

 It happens every summer.

-New vendors come out each season to make it big at the Shipshewana outdoor flea market.
-They have high hopes at the season's start about making a ton of money and growing their business.
-However, the next week, they've pulled out of the market.
+New vendors come out to make it big at the Shipshewana outdoor flea market.
+They have high hopes at the start about making tons of money and growing their business.
+However, by the next week, they've pulled out.

 It breaks my heart to see these wonderful vendors leave because they bring such a variety and freshness to our market.